genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/03_sharing-data.md

 <your-web-component booleanProp={true} />
 ```

-## Passing Non-Primitive Values (Objects and Arrays)
+## Passing non-primitive values (objects and arrays)

 Passing non-primitive values such as objects and arrays requires a bit more attention.
-Since these data types are not passed directly through attributes in JSX, you need to ensure they are handled correctly.
-Here's how you can do it:
+These data types are not passed directly through attributes in JSX, so you need to ensure they are handled correctly.
+You need to use 'useRef'.

-### Use `useRef` for references
+### Use useRef for references

-If you need a reference to the web component for more complex interactions (like calling methods on the web component), you can use the `useRef` hook.
+The `useRef` hook enables you need a reference to the web component for more complex interactions (such as calling methods on the web component).

 ```jsx
 import React, { useRef, useEffect } from 'react';